๐Ÿ•South Bay Dog Guide

 • Always supervise your dog and be ready to intervene if play gets too rough

-• Bring your own water and a portable bowl
+• Bring your own water and a [portable collapsible bowl](/blog/best-dog-water-bottles-hydration-gear-south-bay-hikes-2026)

 • Make sure your dog is up to date on vaccinations

-• Pick up after your dog โ€” every single time
+• Pick up after your dog โ€” every single time.
+[Earth Rated poop bags](/blog/best-dog-waste-bags-dispensers-south-bay-2026) are a South Bay staple

 • If your dog is new to off-leash parks, start during off-peak hours